 sudo apt install python3-venv

-Alternatively, you can also try installing virtualenᴠ.
-More information is available on the Python Packaging User Guide on Installing packages using pip and virtual environments.
+Alternatively, you can also try installing virtualenv.
+More information is available on the Python Packaging User Guide on Install packages in a virtual environment using pip and venv.

 “Strict” editable installs#

 When thinking about editable installations, users might have the following expectations:

 It should allow developers to add new files (or split/rename existing ones) and have them automatically exposed.

 It should behave as close as possible to a regular installation and help users to detect problems (e.g. new files not being included in the distribution).